t2v/stackable-controller/README.md

 }
 ```

-Just now, we needs new action that do DB transaction and pjax.
+Just now, we need a new action that does DB transaction and pjax.

 We have got to create another PjaxAction.